 - Social and Emotional Literacy Skills

-- Academic Literacy, Learning and Study Skills
+- Academic Literacy and Learning Skills

-- Positive Health and Wellbeing Skills.
+- Wellbeing Skills.

 Data gatherd so far on the work of the Positive Behaviour Liaison Teacher Programme in schools shows a recognition by both the Positive Behaviour Liaison teachers and their principals that the key to creating and sustaining positive teaching and learning environments was to work at Level 1.
 For example: